 Heard about taxi squads lately?
-They’re popping up all over: you’ll hear Rich, Matt, and Garret mention it on the Dynasty Nerds podcast; you’ll see some of our writers mention players that make for perfect taxi squad stashes, or maybe your commissioner is even encouraging a vote to implement it in your league.
-In writing this article for advanced taxi squad strategies, I realized that there’s just not a lot of information out there on what a taxi squad is.
+They’re popping up all over: you hear Rich, Matt, and Garret mention it on the Dynasty Nerds podcast.
+Some of our writers mention players that make for perfect taxi squad stashes, or maybe your commissioner is even encouraging a vote to implement it in your league.
+In writing an article on advanced taxi squad strategies, I realized that there’s just not a lot of information out there on what a taxi squad is.
 And as dynasty is a quickly growing format, I’m sure there are plenty of new players who haven’t yet had the pleasure of playing with the taxi squad, even though it’s one of the most fun settings that dynasty league can offer.
-If you’re new to the format, or if you started your league awhile ago and are looking for ways to enrich your experience, let me make the introduction for you.
+If you’re new to the format, started your league a while ago, or are looking for ways to enrich your experience, let me introduce you to… the Taxi Squad.

 What is a taxi squad:

-A taxi squad is essentially your fantasy version of an NFL practice squad.
-Similar to how IR spots mimic the ability to move your injured player to a special spot off of your normal active roster to free up a spot for an acquisition who could potentially fill their shoes while they are out injured, the taxi squad establishes dedicated roster spots for your younger players, usually rookies, while they get accustomed to the NFL landscape.
-Most rookies don’t produce in their first year, so dynasty players are faced with a tough decision: pick up a guy to fill in for your important matchup this week as byes and injuries force your hand or cut the promising young player you invested in with your rookie draft pick.
+A taxi squad is your fantasy version of an NFL practice squad.
+It allows you to ‘stash’ players off the active roster while earning playing time in the NFL.
+These are typically rookies or second-year players.
+It can vary depending on your league rules.
+Most rookies don’t produce in their first year.
+So, fantasy managers face tough decisions.
+They can pick up a guy to fill in for bye weeks and injuries or cut the promising young player you invested in with your rookie draft pick.
 This is where the taxi squad helps.
-Instead of having to make the tough choice on the back end bench spot on your roster, that promising rookie is getting some seasoning for a year or two sitting in your dedicated taxi squad slot.
+Instead of making the tough choice on the back-end bench spot on your roster, that promising rookie is getting some seasoning for a year or two sitting in your dedicated taxi squad slot.

 How does the taxi squad work: